 Key Resources of WhatsApp

-Certainly the most important key resource is the infrastructure of the app itself, especially its server and the platform.
-In addition, its human resources team, with engineers, programmers, developers, designers, marketers and etc. And, of course, the WhatsApp brand that laid its foundations on the concept of zero advertising.
+Certainly, the most important key resource is the infrastructure of the app itself, especially its server and the platform.
+In addition, its human resources team, with engineers, programmers, developers, designers, marketers and etc. And, of course, the WhatsApp brand laid its foundations on the concept of zero advertising.

 Key Activities of WhatsApp